Free Tool - Catering

 How do I price catering orders to ensure profitability?

 Start from cost, not from a guess.
 Add food cost, labor, rentals/overhead, and a target net margin, then divide by guest count.
-A common target is a 28-35% food cost with 15-25% net margin after labor and overhead.
+A common target is a 28-35% food cost (in line with the ~32% median the National Restaurant Association reported for 2024).
+A 15-25% net margin is achievable with disciplined pricing, though the catering average runs closer to 7-10% - the gap is almost always underpriced labor and overhead.

 What food cost percentage should caterers aim for?